georgehua/covid19-research-paper-topic-modeling/README.md

 **Project Goal:**

-The goal of this project is to reveal the topics from the massive amount of papers, and build a program that allows the user to search article title, then returns the most relevant research papers (along with their confidence score) from the dataset.
+The goal of this project is to reveal the topics from the massive amount of medical papers, and build a program that allows users to search an article title, then returns the most relevant papers' information (along with their confidence score) from the dataset.

 **Project Results:**

-From the best model (LDA), I discovered 15 topics and the top 7 words in each topics are listed below:
+Using LDA model, I discovered 15 topics and the top 7 keywords for each topic, as below:

 |      topic1 |    topic2 |      topic3 |     topic4 |    topic5 |        topic6 |       topic7 |      topic8 |     topic9 |      topic10 |   topic11 |     topic12 |   topic13 |   topic14 |      topic15 |
 | ----------: | --------: | ----------: | ---------: | --------: | ------------: | -----------: | ----------: | ---------: | -----------: | --------: | ----------: | --------: | --------: | -----------: |